-- Follow road round to right & climb over stile on right next to gate just past entrance to Tocknells Court - Cross over bridge over stream, climb over stile and continue straight on into field following the stream - At the end of the field, climb over stile on right (& second stile immediately after) and continue straight on - At a house on your right, go to the left of the willow tree & around the side of the small lake - Cross a wooden footbridge at the downstream end of the lake - Climb over a wooden stile and head to the right through a field following the stream - Join the farm track at the end of a field and go through gateway (no gate!) and continue into next field - Go through the metal gate (or over stile) at the end of the field and continue into the next field - Go through the metal gate or kissing gate at the end of the field to find yourself on a road - Go straight across the road, keeping the Cotswold stone house (Damsells Mill) on your right (and its garage on left), cross small bridge made from two sleepers and go down footpath signposted Wysis Way - There is a stile after just 10 yards & the path leads into the woods.
-There is a metal gate after about 600 yards & then you walk another 400 yards to an intersection of half a dozen footpaths.
+Follow road round to right and climb over stile on the right next to gate just past entrance to Tocknells Court and follow path parallel to the stream and drive

+Upon reaching the house cross the bridge on right over stream, climb over stile and continue straight on into field following the stream on left and climbing over another stile

+At the end of the field, climb over stile on right (& a 2nd one immediately after) and continue straight on

+At a house on your right, go to left of willow tree and around the side of the small lake at the downstream end of the lake and over a wooden bridge

+- > Climb over a wooden stile and head to the right through a field following the stream - > Join the farm track at the end of a field and > (no gate!) and continue into next field - > Go through the metal gate (or over stile) at the end of the field and continue into the next field - > Go through the metal gate or kissing gate at the end of the field to find yourself on a road

+Go straight across the road, keeping the Cotswold stone house (Damsells Mill) on your right (and its garage on left), cross small bridge made from two sleepers and go down footpath signposted Wysis Way

+There is a kissing gate after just ten yards and the path leads into the woods.
+There is a metal gate after about 600 yards & then you continue to an intersection of half a dozen footpaths.
 I call this intersection Sixways.
-At the intersection there is a stile on left and a metal 5-bar gate
+At the intersection there is a metal 5-bar gate

 NB.
-If you were to turn left at Sixways (going over the stile) you could walk 400 yards to join the Sheepscombe walk that is in Booklet 2 (you would join at Pyll House)
+If you were to turn left at Sixways (through gate) you could walk 400 yards to join the Sheepscombe walk that is in Booklet 2 (you would join at Pyll House)